nebelgrau77/sliders_bokeh_flask/readme.md

 So there will be a slider to choose between "brand A" and "brand B".\
 In the database only the product name and the points for various parameters will be stored: the calculation of the overall score is dynamic, on request.\
 Therefore the query will return two point values, that will feed the chart (actually a number in a square).\
 These values will also be the starting values for the sliders.\
-The second square will have the value calculated from the sliders.

-_Advanced feature_: color of the box depends on the value (eg. red below 4, yellow below 7, otherwise green).
+Color of the box depends on the value (eg. red below 4, yellow below 7, otherwise green).

+_The second square will have the value calculated from the sliders._The

+This all works so far, except for the value calculated from the sliders.
+It seems that the bokeh server is needed for the callbacks to work correctly.